 Measurement of serum intact PTH level is the key initial study for confirmed hypercalcemia with no immediately evident etiology.

-Other investigations to consider
+Other evaluation to consider

 - Laboratory studies